 * * * * *

 L. Ron Hubbard’s sci-fi coreligionists, the muckety mucks of The Church of Scientology, get nailed in the French courts for fraud.
 And for practicing pharmacology without a license.
 The nine hundred thousand dollar fine levied against them is chump change compared to their billion dollar war chest.
 In May 2009, Wikipedia imposes a “very rare ban” on some computer bots that are repeatedly editing articles about Scientology.
-EST, Werner Erhard’s mash-up of psychoanalysis and Eastern philosophy, with a little American enthusiast preaching thrown in, has morphed into Landmark Worldwide.
-It and its subsidiaries, The Vanto Group and Tekniko Licensing Corporation, post losses of 77 million dollars in 2009.
-A righteous tax deduction.
+The experiential personal growth mashups of the seventies have morphed into multimillion dollar international conglomerates that would sue you as soon as look at you.
 The Maharishi University of Management and David Lynch Foundation, the 2009 incarnation of Sexie Sadie’s ‘bidness’, threatens legal action against a newspaper that reports on their evangelization of school children into the mysteries of TM.
 Construction has begun on the deceased Guru Mahesh Maharishi Yogi’s Memorial of Total Knowledge.
-I also remember with a chuckle the campus posters for Adi Da, the former Bubba Free John, the laughing guru.
+I also remember with a chuckle the campus posters for Adi Da, the former Bubba Free John, the laughing albeit wildly exploitative guru.
 A special puja is offered in 2009 on the two month anniversary of his death.
 At the dawning of the year, Irving “Francis” C. Houle, an American stigmatic, dies at age 83 in Escanaba, Michigan.
 He’d borne the painful stigmata of Jesus’ crucifixion for over fifteen years.
-All in all, a surreal mystical wind up for the curveball that is about to be pitched across American society’s home plate.
-High and inside, but the unsuspecting public never really knew what buzzed by their collective prefrontal cortex.
+All in all, a surreal mystical wind up for the curveball that is pitched across American society’s home plate.
+High and inside, but the unsuspecting public never really knows what buzzes right past their collective prefrontal cortex.
 Two thousand nine, the year the Christian Science Monitor’s much esteemed daily print edition gives up the ghost.

 Two Thousand Nine, the year corporations become people.
 You can hear the gears of an ancient colossus creaking and moaning as the ultimate lever arm wedges itself into place.
 The golem is coming to life.
 McCain-Feingold is history.
 The door swings wide for unlimited corporate dollars to pour into federal, state and local electioneering.
 As far as the Republicans and the money men are concerned, 2010 is in the bag.
 The Supreme Court entertains arguments in March and September.
 I can see them now in their oversized Lily Tomlin black leather rockers, holding the fate of the nation in their hot little hands.
 The result is a death-blow to the people’s democracy, the severed head of the common man all but handed to the oligarchs on a silver plate.
 Justice John Paul Stevens, a Gerald Ford appointee, one of the longest serving Supreme Court justices in history, writes for the dissent.
 Justice Stevens, a kid in Chicago during the Great Depression, sees Babe Ruth hit his fabled 1932 “called” homer in the World Series at Wrigley Field, meets Amelia Earhart, and receives a caged dove as a gift from Charles Lindbergh.
 This libertarian free-speecher cries foul as the corporate goons hit the ball out of the park.